This Whole Wheat Sourdough Bread is an easy recipe that is a delicious and healthy option for your family.

-Do you love bread?
-I know I do.
 There’s nothing quite like the smell of fresh bread coming out of the oven.
-And this sourdough sandwich bread with whole wheat flour recipe is definitely a winner in my book.
+And this sourdough bread with whole wheat flour recipe is definitely a winner in my book.

 It’s super soft and perfect for sandwiches.
-Plus, it’s made with whole wheat flour, making it a little healthier than regular white bread.
+Plus, it’s made with whole wheat flour, making it a little healthier than regular classic white sandwich bread.

-The sandwich made with King Arthur Flour whole wheat is slightly dense (compared to all-purpose flour bread), so you get a lot of flavor and a lovely texture throughout the sourdough bread.
+The loaf made with King Arthur Flour whole wheat is slightly dense (compared to all-purpose flour bread), so you get a lot of flavors and a lovely texture throughout the loaf.

 And what’s not to love about sourdough?
 It’s got that signature tangy flavor and is delightfully fluffy and lightly chewy – with no eggs or yeast needed!

-Therefore, the bread is vegan and, like whole wheat, is healthier than standard bread flour.
+Also, this vegan bread with whole wheat flour is healthier than standard white bread flour.

-Skip the bagged bread at the store and give this recipe a try!
+So skip the bagged bread at the store and make this recipe.
 I am sure you’ll fall in love with the relaxing baking process just as much as the family will love sandwiches made with thick slices of homemade bread!

 - Whole wheat bread flour – I like to use King Arthur flour to make the most tender and soft bread for sandwiches.

-- Extra virgin olive oil – or other neutral-flavored oil, like sunflower oil
+- Oil – We used extra virgin olive oil but you can use other neutral-flavored oil, like sunflower oil or melted butter.

 Mix the ingredients.
 Add the starter to a large bowl.
 Mix in warm water and sugar, stirring until dissolved.